Ball State Indy Center

 Find work as a clinical social worker, nonprofit administrator, program evaluator, or a variety of other service positions that help your community in an ever-changing contemporary society.
-Our Master of Social Work (MSW) program, with its advanced generalist focus, will prepare you to solve complex problems and provide leadership in diverse practice settings.
+Our Master of Social Work (MSW) program is offered at our main campus in Muncie or at the Indy Center in Indianapolis.
+With its advanced generalist focus, our MSW degree will prepare you to solve complex problems and provide leadership in diverse practice settings.

 You will graduate job-ready with marketable skills that allow for a broad scope of practice and increased earning potential.
 Master’s-level social workers are in high demand nationwide, with employee demand consistently outpacing the number of trained workers in fields such as health care, mental health, and substance abuse.